-South Langston and Higher South Langston are two adjacent properties, which are located just under two miles from Ringmore Church in an NNW direction.
-However South Langston is closer to Kingston than Ringmore village and the main access is from the main Kingston to Kingsbridge Road via the B3392.
-However, the shortest road link from Ringmore village is 2.5 miles via Kingston.
+South Langston and Higher South Langston are two adjacent properties located just under two miles from Ringmore Church in an NNW direction.
+South Langston is closer to Kingston than Ringmore village and the main access is from the main Kingston to Kingsbridge Road via the B3392.
+However, the shortest road link from Ringmore village is 4km (2.5 miles) via Kingston.
+(See Figure 7).